wpendl99/.github/profile/README.md

 Welcome to Web Programming 260.
 The course hosts all the repositories for the instruction and assignments.
 This includes interacting with [CodePen](https://codepen.io) assignments, building a demonstration application, and creating and hosting your own start up web application.
 The content of the course is open for you to browse the [instruction topics](https://github.com/webprogramming260/.github/blob/main/profile/instructionTopics.md#readme) and [example projects](https://github.com/webprogramming260/.github/blob/main/profile/essentials/simon/simon.md).
 Assignments, quizzes, and tests are submitted through Canvas.

+You can also view the [course slides](https://github.com/webprogramming260/.github/blob/main/profile/slides/slides.md#readme) that are used for in person discussions.

 # Technologies and Instruction

 The course covers a full stack of web programming technologies and topics.